Table of Contents

 How to Move Forward and Heal

 Recovering from the effects of being raised by a narcissistic parent can be a challenging and ongoing process.
-However, the good news is with the right support and resources, it is possible to heal and build a healthier, happier life.
+However, the good news is that with the right support and resources, it is possible to heal and build a healthier, happier life.

 Here are some steps you can take to move forward and heal from a toxic upbringing: